yarisvt/tyk-docs/tyk-docs/content/planning-for-production.md

 To keep real-time health-check data and make it available to the Health-check API, Tyk needs to record information for every request, in a rolling window - this is an expensive operation and can limit throughput - you have two options: switch it off, or get a box with more cores.

+### Selecting the appropriate log level

+Tyk provides multiple [log levels]({{< ref "log-data" >}}): error, warn, info, debug.
+Setting higher log levels consumes more computing resources and would have an impact on the Tyk component.
+Tyk installations default to log level info unless modified by config files or environment variables.

+It is recommended to set to debug only for the duration of troubleshooting as it adds heavier resource overheads.
+In high performance use cases for Tyk Gateway, consider setting a log level lower than info to improve overall throughput.

 ### Use the optimisation settings
 The below settings will ensure connections are effectively re-used, removes a transaction from the middleware run that enforces org-level rules, enables the new rate limiter (by disabling sentinel rate limiter) and sets Tyk up to use an in-memory cache for session-state data to save a round-trip to Redis for some other transactions.